robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 IMPORTANT: DO NOT TALK ABOUT REMEDIATION AT ALL IN THIS SECTION
  - JUST THE DIAGRAM AND ENDPOINT INVENTORY HERE
  - IN no particular order

-### AWS RDS (PostgreSQL) db connection
-Open to the internet for ease of development from Windows machine using PgAdmin 4 application.
-REF:
-TODO:
- - Add link to docs
- - Find out how encryption works to/from here

-TODO: Look at the CVE site for the things in the system

-### Anthropic public endpoing API connection
-TODO: How is this secured?

 <!--
  * draw IO for network diagram